dbaibighAbdo/DEVMATE/README.md

 - 🛠️ Analyze project structure, dependencies, and code quality.
 - ⚡ Provide debugging and optimization support (with or without a repository).
 - 🧩 Modular design using LangGraph for flexibility and extensibility.
-- 🧠 Supervisor-driven orchestration for adaptive task management.
+- 🧠 LangGraph orchestration for adaptive task management.

 ---